insoochoo/Project-Euler/README.md

 >1,2,3,5,8,13,21,34,55,89,⋯

 >By considering the terms in the Fibonacci sequence whose values do not exceed N, find the sum of the even-valued terms.

+#### #3: Largest prime factor
+>The prime factors of 13195 are 5, 7, 13 and 29.

+>What is the largest prime factor of a given number N?